Concerned Sister Accused of Being Controlling by Sister's Fiancée Over Mom's Health - AITA?

 I was taken aback by her reaction because I genuinely just wanted to ensure that our mom was receiving the best care possible.
 I understand that Elizabeth is soon going to be a part of our family, and I want to establish a good relationship with her.

 But her response has left me feeling hurt and confused.
-I never intended to come off as controlling, only as someone who cares deeply about our mom's well-being.
+I never intended to come off as controlling; I only wanted to express that I care deeply about our mom's well-being.

 So AITA?
 Did I overstep by expressing my concerns, or was Elizabeth unjustified in accusing me of being too controlling?